 Ultimately, when building a web application you have choices to make.
 If you follow the process above, once you get to the development stage you will have to decide whether to code your web application from scratch, use a framework, or use a web development platlform.
 Each has their own benefits.
 Coding from scratch is more flexible than using a web development platform, but slower and harder.
 A web development platform is easier and faster to use than a framework, but less scalable.
 Think carefully, and choose what’s right for the job at hand.

-If you are considering using a web development platform, I, biasedly, would welcome you to try Budibase when it is released within the next couple of months.
-Request access at the bottom of the page.
+If you are considering using a web development platform, I, biasedly, would welcome you to start using Budibase for free today.

 Whatever decisions you make, Budibase wishes you well 🙏.
 The important thing is, you try 👊.
 Building a web application, and in some cases a business, is hard work and we are routing for you on the sidelines 👏.